Daniel Sousa

 Dan grew up working as a manual laborer and crew supervisor on construction sites in and around Davis, CA. He has a BS from UC Davis and an MA and PhD from Columbia University.
 Previously, he has worked at research labs including NASA’s Jet Propulsion Lab (JPL) and Ames Research Center, the U.S. Naval Research Lab (NRL), and the National Center for Ecological Analysis and Synthesis (NCEAS).
 Dan also served one year as a NOAA Knauss Fellow in a California Congressional office on Capitol Hill.
 He has done fieldwork in over 10 countries and spent 6 weeks at sea on a geophysical research cruise in the waters offshore Hawai’i.
 He has also done freelance consulting work for small and large for-profit and non-profit clients.

-Dan welcomes new graduate or undergraduate students interested in topics including imaging spectroscopy, spatiotemporal analysis, spectral and temporal mixture modeling, spatial networks, and multisensor fusion.
+Dan welcomes new graduate or undergraduate students interested in remote sensing.
 If any of the above sounds interesting to you, please get in touch!

 - Ph.D., Columbia University